stackforge/openstack-sdk-php/doc/oo-tutorial.md

 instance.

-Our `$container` instance is an instance of HPCloud::Storage::ObjectStorage::Container.
+Our `$container` instance is an instance of OpenStack::Storage::ObjectStorage::Container.
 This object can be used not only to find out about a container, but also to get information about the objects in that container.